pnnl/EyeSea/README.md

 Then install install dependencies:
 ```
 cd $EYESEA_ROOT/uclient
-conda
+conda env create -f env-eyesea-client.yml
 ```
-You'll need to have  [node](https://nodejs.org/en/) installed in your system.
+This will install  [node](https://nodejs.org/en/)  in your system.

-Then install the dependencies:
+Then use npm to install the dependencies:
 ```
 npm install -g yarn
 ```